scipion-em/docs/_sources/docs/developer/scipionCloud-on-amazon-web-services-ec2.rst.txt

 There is a performance problem the first time an instance is used (explanation `[here] <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html>`_).
 If you want to avoid it you could follow instructions there.

-Access the remote desktop from a browser with the URL and password provided.
+Access the remote desktop from a browser with the URL and password provided in the console.

 If you see a "Your connection is not secure" warning, click on "Advanced", "Add exception" and "Confirm Security Exception".